Mercedes Half Marathon Race Recap:

 If you want the short recap I can tell you the following:

-I was getting over a cold, it was the most humid half marathon I’ve done, and it wasn’t a goal half marathon.
+I was getting over a cold, the Mercedes Half Marathon was the most humid half marathon I’ve done, and it wasn’t a goal half marathon.

 But why have 20 words when you can have 1000?

-With that all of that said, we got to the race start around 6:30 am for the 7:03 start.
+With that all of that said, we got to the Mercedes Half Marathon start around 6:30 am for the 7:03 start.
 We chatted with my friend Miles.
-My husband located bathrooms and we were able to go and drop off our bags.
+My husband located bathrooms at the Bell Center and we were able to go and drop off our bags.
 The race director began with a countdown followed by a frantic “go go go.”
 It felt as though we were starting a local 5k, not a major (and incredibly competitive) race.
-The full and half ran the same course.
+The full and Mercedes Half Marathon ran the same course.
 Both miles and my husband were running the full, so we all started together.

-Since we had run part of the preview run, I knew the course well.
-The first mile was flat and I found myself trying to get into a rhythm.
+Since we had run part of the preview run for the Mercedes Half Marathon, I knew the Mercedes Half Marathon race course well.
+The first mile of the Mercedes Half Marathon race course was flat and I found myself trying to get into a rhythm.
 People were running by me already, and I felt discouraged.
-I hit the first mile in 6:34 and didn’t feel good about it.
+I hit the first mile of the Mercedes Half Marathon in 6:34 and didn’t feel good about it.
 I thought: “this is going to be a long race.”

-The second and third mile were more hilly.
+The second and third mile of the Mercedes Half Marathon race course were more hilly.
 Runners were going by me left and right.
 Negative thoughts immediately crept in my head.

-Had I taken the race out too fast?
+Had I taken the Mercedes Half Marathon out too fast?

 Was I just bad running hills?